 The workshops include interaction with a collection of real Irish fossils on loan from the Education & Outreach Department, National Museum of Ireland.

-This workshop comprises three lessons and nine activities that cover what fossils are, how they form, how to identify them, how to use clues in the rocks to learn how fossil animals lived and died, and how scientists study the (unseen) chemical properties of fossils using different tools and methods.
+This workshop teaches students what fossils are, how they form, how to identify them and how to use clues in the rocks to learn how fossil animals lived and died.

 Learning outcomes